dougludlow/ng2-bs3-modal/README.md

 - `cssClass: string`, default: `undefined`

-   Applies the given cssClass to the modal.
-Can be used to style the modal, suchas giving it a custom size.
+   Applies the given class to the modal.
+Can be used to styles the modal; for example, giving it a custom size.

 #### Outputs